Learning at SWIS > College Counseling

 During high school, students are asked to consult with the counselor to determine an individualized path through the IB Diploma Programme and into the best-fit university.
 The counselor’s goal is for each student to gain acceptance to the school that matches their interest and personality.
 Admissions worldwide can be a complicated, demanding, and time-consuming process.
 The SWIS counselor provides every available resource to educate families on how to productively and ethically complete the admission process.

 SWIS uses Naviance software as a way for stakeholders to gather information for university applications.
-Family Connection in Naviance is where students can search for universities, compare themselves to previous SWIS graduates, and take personality/career assessments.
+Naviance Student is where students can search for universities, compare themselves to previous SWIS graduates, and take personality/career assessments.
 Teachers post recommendations to Naviance and the counselor can send electronic application documents to schools.
 Every student and parent has a Naviance account.